 Altar and Rosary Society

 The Altar and Rosary Society is open to all women of the parish.
-Meetings are held the first Tuesday of the month at 7:00 PM in the Parish Center.
+Meetings are held the last Tuesday of the month at 7:00 PM in the Parish Center.
 These meetings begin with the recitation of the Rosary, followed by a business meeting and a social.
 Special Masses and devotions are held throughout the year.
 The highlight of their activities is the Advent Reflection held in November.
-The members put in many hours throughout the year in various fundraisers and activities.
-Proceeds from hoagie and soup sales, flowers and wreath sales.
+The members put in many hours throughout the year in various fundraisers and activities, such as hoagie and soup sales, flowers and wreath sales.
 These activities support the parish in altar and church cleaning, baptismal bibs, and baking for special events.
 Proceeds are donated to the parish and other local organizations.

 Knights of Columbus, Saint John Vianney Council #14840

 The Knights of Columbus is a worldwide catholic fraternal organization guided by the principles of charity, unity, and fraternity.
 The Knights works to overcome the hardships that people face in their parishes and communities through charitable fundraisers and other volunteer work.
 Membership in the Knights of Columbus is open to men 18 years of age or older who are practicing Catholics in union with the Holy See.
 This means that a member accepts the teaching authority of the Catholic Church on matters of faith and morals, aspires to live in accord with the precepts of the Catholic Church, and is in good standing in the Catholic Church.
 Meetings are the second Wednesday of the month (except July) at 7:00 PM in the Parish Center.
-Special events throughout the year include Night at the Races, Palm Sunday Breakfast, ARC—Special Olympics in the Spring, and the Golf Tournament in September.
-For information, contact Evan Schone at 215-692-0842 or firstname.lastname@example.org or Bob Hassick at 610-965-6455 or email@example.com.
+Special events are run throughout the year.
+For more information, please contact Joe Flok at 610.972.8400 or firstname.lastname@example.org or George Calaba at 484.554.2748 or email@example.com.

 Prime Time Club

 Open to individuals, age 50 and older, the Prime Time Club meets on the third Wednesday of the month at 1:00 PM at the Upper Saucon Fire Company on West Hopewell Road in Center Valley.
 Bus trips, card socials, reminiscing sessions, dancing, yoga, and bingo are all part of the activities shared by these parishioners enjoying the “prime times” of life.
-For more information, please contact Flo Byrne at 610-797-5452 or by email at Richard.firstname.lastname@example.org.
+For more information, please contact Fred Lanshe at 610-797-6240.

 St. Vincent de Paul Society